Why should I transfer my stocks and shares Isa?

 Crucially, transfers do not count as new contributions for the current tax year, so you can move money invested in previous tax years in addition to making new Isa contributions.

-Find out more: Fund supermarkets reviewed – read our unique ratings for stocks and shares Isa providers
+- Find out more: the best stocks and shares Isa providers

 There are two ways you can transfer your stocks and shares Isa from one provider to another.

 You can carry out an 'in specie' transfer or a cash transfer.
 Here we will explain how each option works, and outline the pros and cons of each approach.

 This is the industry jargon term for a stock transfer and is also sometimes called 're-registration'.

 It means that all the investments you hold in your stocks and shares Isa are transported to your new provider – you stay invested throughout the process.

 If you're happy with your investments, this type of transfer makes sense, although it is likely to take longer, typically four to six weeks, and you might have to pay exit fees to your existing provider.

 With this type of transfer, your investments are sold and the proceeds passed to your new provider.

 The Isa status of your cash remains in place throughout the process – your new provider will just reinvest your money in line with your instructions.